ke4roh/RPiNWR/README.md

 and observe status of the radio over time.
 Further development will add functionality and bring the demo code up to a more practical implementation.

+## Where is the internet message stuff and tornado-only alerting?
+It's on the dev branch.
+It's fresh, really fresh.
+So you're encouraged to help with development and testing or just to try it out, but the examples there aren't fully baked yet or else they'd be on the master branch!
+As of October 24, 2016, It's pretty close, so stay tuned.

 ## Helping
 Check out the issues in WaffleIO: